Red Spots on Skin: 19 Common Causes & Treatments

 Imagem ilustrativa número 10

-What it looks like: Small red patches that normally have little red dots.
-They cause a burning sensation and appear mainly on the face, neck, back, chest and thighs.
-Learn more about the symptoms of a heat rash and what can cause it.
+What it looks like: Small red patches with tiny red spots that cause a burning sensation.
+They usually appear on the face, neck, back, chest, and thighs.

 4. Chicken pox